 - Name a book or movie you’d like to read or watch before the year ends.
 Why?

 - How can you be more intentional with your time?

 - What are some magical spaces in your local area you love to explore?
 Go visit this space and write about it in detail.

 - Keep a journal next to your bed to record your dreams.
 This will be a wonderful reference for you to refer back to and interpret later on.

-Embracing food that is in season is always a good idea, but July has so many options such as berries, herbs, and many types of greenery.
+Embracing in-season food is always a good idea, but July has so many options such as berries, peaches, herbs, and many types of greenery.

 Visit your local farmer’s market or harvest from your own backyard for some exceptional selections.
 Try a new recipe using local seasonal foods.
 Here are a few ideas to get you started –